jyothsna9797/FitnessTracking/README.md

  - User could be able to check his diet plan sheet on a daily basis according to his daily exercises.
  - User could be able to update the profile page with the personal information.
  - User could be able to find the workouts based on their BMI results.

+ ## Software Requirements:
+- AndroidStudio: We have used Android Studio for developing the Application.
+- Java: The intents, layouts and other functionalities are developed using java code.
+- SQL: To store user credentials or any information we have used SQL as a database.

 ## Launch Page:
 - Created a Fitness App Launch page with the following layouts.